ec500-software-engineering/case-study-HaotianCheng/README.md

 # Case-study: TensorFlow (by Haotian Cheng)

 TensorFlow is a software application for us to implement neural networks algorithms which is the most important part in machine learning.
 In this case study, I am going to analyze TensorFlow package through several aspects.
 They are Technology and Platform used for development, integration tests and the test framework and software architecture in the project.
-In the end, I am going to analyze two defects in the TensorFlow GitHub issue page and attached with my own application to show how TensorFlow is used.
+In the end, I am going to analyze two defects in the TensorFlow GitHub issue page and attached with my demo to show how TensorFlow is used.

 # Technology and Platform used: